The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 Unlike most other types of snakes in Utah, coachwhips can withstand greater temperatures and are active during the day.

-They consume lizards, snakes, and other small animals for food because they are non-venomous.
-They do not restrict their victim; instead, they subdue it by biting and holding on to it.
+Because they are non-venomous, they consume lizards, snakes, and other small animals for food.
+They do not restrict their victims; instead, they subdue them by biting and holding on to them.

-The first thing they do when they sense danger is run.
-They are typically effective in doing so since they are the quickest snake species on the continent.
+When they sense danger, they run.
+They are typically effective in doing so because they are the quickest snake species on the continent.

 Despite spending most of their time on the ground, coaches are adept climbers and burrowers with excellent swimming abilities.